vignesh99/Handy-Python-functions/README.md

-Put together some content which I felt were quite ingenious and powerful.
-Most of them are just functions of existing python libraries.
-While some of them are for enhancing computational speed, some others are for convinience which you didn't know you could have!
+Listed below are a set of functions from existing python libraries.
+Some of them are for enhancing computational speed, and others are for convinience.

 - [Pickle](#pickle)
 - [Subprocess](#subprocess)